sysmedicine/phd2020/LabPrep/README.md

 1. To access Rstudio: http://192.xxx.xxx.xxx:8787
 2. (After typing "jupyterhub" in terminal) To access Jupyter Notebook: http://192.xxx.xxx.xxx:8000

+**EncyclopeDIA must be run from inside the virtual machine with GUI**

 **OBS: Don't update the OS or the conda packages unless instructed by the teachers.**

 ### Option 2: Download Conda Environment